Superintendent of Police

 Indian Police Service

 An Indian Police Service officer with a distinguished career of integrity and passion, Rema Rajeshwari has held various responsible and dynamic positions for nearly a decade.
-She has been instrumental in running successful operations against extremists, a women- and child-trafficking nexus, and other criminal activities.
-She has in-depth knowledge of police management, human rights, international relations and the United Nations policies and programs.
+She started her career in the Police service as an Assault Commander with the ‘Greyhounds’, an elite special force, which undertakes high risk operations through jungle warfare against left-wing extremists.
+Working for people who are at the fault lines of the lethal intersection of society and violence, she has been instrumental in running successful operations against extremists, a women- and child-trafficking nexus, and other criminal activities.
 She has won accolades as the first female Indian Police Service officer from Munnar, Kerala State and as the topper of the Indian Police Service class of 2009.
-She successfully implemented a much-needed initiative, “Community Outreach Program,” which creates awareness against social vices and runs campaigns such as “Saving Child Brides,” “Child Laborers’ Rescue,” “SHE Teams,” “Legal Literacy For Underprivileged Rural Women,” “Rehabilitation of Joginis - a type of prostitute who is called as servant of god” to name a few.
+She successfully implemented a much-needed initiative, “Community Outreach Program,” which creates awareness against social vices and runs campaigns such as “Saving Child Brides,” “Child Laborers’ Rescue,” “SHE Teams,” “Legal Literacy for Underprivileged Rural Women,” and “Rehabilitation of Joginis - girls dedicated as servant of god/forced into prostitution”.
 Her most recent initiative, “Balyaniki Raksha,” is a community outreach program on child safety that works to educate the children of rural India to break the silence around child sexual abuse.
 Through her collaborative policing efforts, she encourages women to break gender stereotypes and empower them to emerge as leaders.
-Her meticulous research and adept professional experience has resulted in publishing articles in major papers and presenting conference papers in numerous organizations.
+Her research and experience has resulted in publishing articles in major papers and presenting conference papers in numerous organizations.